Hurricanes Don't Wait.

 • Rain and flooding

-• Expiration due to delays
+• Expiration or spoilage due to delays

 Wind and Debris Damage

-Hurricanes can produce super strong winds that can wreak havoc on anything it comes against.
-Even if your goods are stored in a warehouse, these gusts can inflict a large amount of damage.
-To show how powerful these can be, we included a table listing each hurricane category and the corresponding wind speed in miles per hour (MPH).
+Hurricanes can produce strong winds that can wreak havoc on anything they come up against.
+Even if your goods are stored in a warehouse, these gusts can still pose a threat.

 Hurricane Categories